Nursing - Undergraduate

 Program Goals and Outcomes for Undergraduate Nursing Programs

-4. Compassionate care of the physical, emotional, and spiritual well-being of individuals, groups, and populations along the continuum of illness to wellness, acting locally and globally
+4. Design a plan for compassionate care for the well-being of individuals, groups, and populations along the continuum of illness to wellness.

 The Department of Nursing has 3 undergraduate programs: Dual Degree Partnership in Nursing (DDPN), Accelerated Dual Degree Partnership in Nursing (ADDPN), and RN to BS.
 The DDPN is designed for high school graduates who want to study nursing when they enter Le Moyne College as a freshman.
 The ADDPN program is for students who have a bachelor’s in a field other than nursing and want to become a nurse.
 The RN to BS program is for nurses with an associate’s degree who want to a bachelor’s of science with a major in nursing.
 (See tabs above for specific program information.)